ericallam/NodeStream/README.md

 ## Summary:

-A twitter userstream app using node.js, websockets, and mongodb
+A twitter userstream app using node.js, websockets, and mongodb.
+And edit!

 ## Requirements: